-- Net investment in capital assets consists of capital assets, net of accumulated depreciation. - Restricted net position has externally placed constraints on use. - Unrestricted net position consists of assets and liabilities that do not meet the definition of "restricted net position" or "net investment in capital assets."
+- Net investment in capital assets consists of capital assets, net of accumulated depreciation and reduced by the outstanding balance of any bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction, or improvement of those assets.
+When there are no such borrowings, this caption is "Investment in capital assets." - Restricted net position has externally placed constraints on use. - Unrestricted net position consists of assets and liabilities that do not meet the definition of "restricted net position" or "net investment in capital assets."